nixers-projects/ricerous/json/readme.md

 The personal config file.

 ## info.json & associated
 This file contains all the ricing date read by the program.
-It has several file associated with it to ensure that it can be updated smoothly.
+It has several files associated with it to ensure that it can be updated smoothly.
+Please DO NOT modify this file directly.

 ### pad_info
 This markdown document is the base for all the info.
 If you wish to make changes to the displayed information, make them in this file.